PLEASE NOTE THE NEW COVID-19 CRITERIA FOR INNOVATOR GRANT PROPOSALS!

 Do you have an idea you want to try in your classroom?
 Apply for an Innovator Grant to fund your innovative ideas!

 - Quick and easy reporting requirements

 - Grant payments sent directly to teachers

 IMPORTANT: While we welcome projects for funding in any category, there is additional funding made available for projects addressing specific areas of study.
-Our current areas are STEM/STEAM, Robotics, Holocaust Education and Literacy.
+Our current areas are STEM/STEAM, Robotics, Holocaust Education, and Financial Literacy.

 Please note: We HIGHLY RECOMMEND that you compose the body of your grant application first in a document such as MS Word, before cutting and pasting it into the online application template.
 APPLICATION CANNOT BE SAVED while you are in the process of composing online, and applications have been lost in the past during this process and through technical-related interruptions, such as server disconnections.